No Silver Bullets: Why Understanding Software Cycle Time is Messy, Not Magic: Research design and methodology

 \subsubsection{Total Merged PRs}

 One frequently proposed best practice in software work, intended to lead to outcomes such as improved task scoping, involves breaking work into smaller and more manageable chunks or pull requests that can be finished more quickly (Kudrjavets, Nagappan, and Rastogi 2022; Lines 2023; Riosa 2019; Zhang et al. 2022).
+For a given software development goal, if we assume the set of commits necessary to accomplish that goals remains the same, more pull requests suggests that the task was broken down into smaller discrete goals in a way that groups more closely related subtasks together than one large pull request.
+Making smaller, more frequent pull requests is also itself a way to break up the task for code reviewers in a way that is thought to improve productivity.
 As such, we used the number of total merged pull requests as one measure of task scoping.
 To calculate this, we counted the number of merged pull requests for each user for each month.